songjun-wu/eco_iso_sylka/README.rst

 The general structure of the model is given in Fig. 1.

 .. figure:: ./EcH2O_Model.png
+   :width: 400px
    :align: center
-   :width: 24px
+   :figclass: align-center

    **Figure 1.** Conceptual diagram of the structure of the |ech2o| model.
 The grid cells of the simulation domain (a) are laterally connected via overland runoff, streamflow and lateral flow in the saturated profile (DEM-derived drainage network), with for each grid cell a process-oriented description of (b) the energy balance, (c) hydrological transfers and (d) vegetation growth and dynamics.
 Adapted from Kuppel et al. (2018a) and Douinot et al. (2019).

 The specifity of |ech2o|-iso is the implementation of stable water isotopes (:sup:`2`\ H and :sup:`18`\ O) and age tracking.